Dave Odom (baseball)

-David Everett Odom (June 5, 1918 – November 19, 1987) was a professional baseball pitcher.
+David Everett Odom (June 5, 1918 – November 19, 1987) was an American professional baseball pitcher.
 He played part of the 1943 season in Major League Baseball (MLB) for the Boston Braves.

+He studied at USC, Chapman College, and finally at NC State.

 Odom began playing professional baseball in 1936 at age 18 for the Class D Jamestown Jimmies of the Northern League.
 He completed his baseball career with the Class C Greensboro Patriots of the Carolina League 10 years later.

+Personal life

+Odom married Biddie Biddix on September 27, 1939.